 If your doctor gives you drug samples to start treatment, it’s best to find out if that specific drug is on the formulary.
 Starting with samples does not mean that the drug will be covered or have the lowest possible copay.

-First, covering just one month of medication reduces waste.
-Drugs are often switched or the dosage changes.
+First, limiting coverage to one month reduces waste that occurs when a medication is switched or the dosage changes.
 Even medications that you have been taking for a long time may unexpectedly change.
 Proper disposal of unused drugs is difficult, so it’s best to have less to throw away.

 For Quartz Claims, please fill out (or have your pharmacist fill out) the Direct Member Reimbursement Form.
 Be sure to include all receipts.
 Prescription medications will be reimbursed through the Quartz Pharmacy Benefits Management (PBM) at our current discount contracted rates.
 Any difference between the discount contracted rate and what the pharmacy or health care provider has billed will be your responsibility.